spsforks/QB64-Wiki/Windows-Libraries.md

 ```

-<sub>NOTE: The above commented table can be copied and pasted directly into the QB64 IDE</sub>
+>NOTE: The above commented table can be copied and pasted directly into the QB64 IDE

 >  **Invisible key and mouse logger that does not require program focus.
 Press ESCape key to view the logged activity. **